barracudanetworks/constantsgen/readme.md

 # constantsgen

-Generate Python containing constants in the specified C-like files.
+Generate Python or PHP containing constants in the specified C-like files.

 It supports #define constants and named enums.
 It takes a specification of which constants to export on standard input and outputs to standard